 The endocrine system is comprised of a series of glands which secrete hormones and receptors that detect and react to them.

 Our hormones are our body’s messengers, helping cells to communicate in order to maintain homeostasis.

 Major endocrine glands include the pancreas, which produces insulin and glucagon to regulate our blood sugar, and the thyroid gland, which produces thyroid hormones controlling our metabolism.

 Our adrenal glands produce adrenaline and cortisol, our stress hormones, along with the female sex hormone progesterone.

 The testes release testosterone in the case of men, and women’s ovaries release sex hormones oestrogen and progesterone.

 Endocrine disruptors can bind to hormone receptors on our body’s cells - mostly oestrogen or testosterone receptors - and then mimic the action of the natural hormone, leading to overstimulation.

 They’re usually many times stronger than the body’s own hormone - effectively the result is as if our levels are too high.

 Excess oestrogen, which we’ll be focussing on in this article, can have many adverse effects on the body.

 It results in oestrogen dominance which is connected to many reproductive disorders such as menstrual cycle irregularities, infertility and even hormone-related cancers.

-On the other hand, the endocrine disrupter may bind to the receptor and inhibit it, meaning it’s as if we have too little hormone.
+On the other hand, the endocrine disruptor may bind to the receptor and inhibit it - this results in the effect of as if we have too little hormones.

 Finally, they may interfere with the manufacture, transport, metabolism or elimination of hormones, decreasing their activity.

 Hormone levels are incredibly important to our health and are connected to all other body systems in subtle ways, so anything which disrupts your hormones is bad news for your general health.

 The Endocrine Society released a statement about endocrine-disrupting chemicals, listing their effects as obesity, diabetes, female reproduction, hormone sensitive cancers and thyroid problems.

 We are at our most vulnerable from the effects of endocrine disruptors when we’re in our mother’s womb.

 Effects can be irreversible, and often only apparent many years later.